akeneo/pim-docs/cookbook/setup_data/customize_installer.rst

 Install the DB
 --------------

-Update the  app/config/parameters.yml to use your data set :
+Update the  app/config/parameters.yml to use your data set:

 .. code-block:: yaml